HydraDragonAntivirus/Hydra-Dragon-Antivirus-Linux/README.md

 Save At Downloads
 unzip Antivirus.zip
 sudo passwd
-Login your root account
-Type pwd to learn your folder location then you see /home/username/Downloads Then go Antivirus folder by Dolphin
+Type pwd to learn your folder location then you see /home/yourusername/Downloads Login your root account but first type logout to logout your account Then go Antivirus folder by Dolphin
 Open the terminal at this folder by Alt+Shift+F4
 Type python Antivirus.py you are done